Topo Athletic Ultraventure - Women's Review

 Our Analysis and Test Results

-The Ultraventure wins our Top Pick for wide feet for its great versatility.
-Designed as a cushioned shoe with a 5mm drop, it offers full toe freedom.
+The Topo Ultraventure is a great choice for those seeking foot freedom with a little extra cushioning in the heel.
+With a 5-mm drop, it offers a little more cushioning than other wider shoe options.
 While it doesn't have a rockplate, the underfoot cushioning is sufficient for most forms of terrain, keeping you stable and protected for any distance you wish to run.
 From 5Ks to Ultramarathons, this comfortable and high performer will keep your feet happy.

 We used this shoe on several runs and hikes from the summer through early fall.
 We encountered dry, rocky chossy terrain that would usually punish an untrained foot.
 During the first snowfall of the year in October, we also got to test in wet weather.
 Through all of it, we'd still recommend this shoe.